Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/connecting-shopify-theme-to-github.md

 You’ve now connected your theme to GitHub 🙂

-You’ll want to do a quick test through the preview mode to ensure the theme displays correctly and then you’re ready to set it live.
+You’ll want to do a quick test through the preview mode to ensure the theme displays correctly, and then you’re ready to set it live.

 ### Branch Structure